 The included steam basket also means you can steam small things, like dumplings.
 Driven by fuzzy logic, it automatically adjusts the power and time to cook your food most effectively.
 Once cooking is complete, it automatically switches to keep warm mode, which lasts up to 5 hours.

 The removable pan is non-stick for easy cleaning.
 It comes with a measuring cup and scoop and a 1-year warranty.
 It’s been reviewed by CHOICE and has good, although limited, consumer reviews.

 If 10 cups of rice is excessive for you, consider the Breville Set & Serve 7 Cup.
 As the name states, it handles 7 cups – which is still around 17 cups of cooked rice.
-It’s much simpler than our Breville winner and that’s reflected in its low RRP: $69.95.
-It’s the second most affordable rice cooker we reviewed.
+It’s much simpler than our Breville top pick and that’s reflected in its low RRP: around $80.

 As you’d expect for a lower price, it has less functionality.
 It cooks rice, and it has an auto keep warm mode which will keep food warm for up to 5 hours.
 It has a stainless-steel steam tray for steaming veg, poultry and seafood.

 Rather than an integrated lid, it has a removable glass lid.
 This allows you to keep an eye on your food as it cooks, but also increases the chances of mess bubbling over the side.
 The non-stick cooking bowl does help with easy cleaning though.

 You can serve at the table thanks to the removable cord.
 As well as the steaming tray, it comes with a measuring cup, serving spoon and 1-year warranty.
 It’s been reviewed by CHOICE and has good consumer reviews.